Acoustic Neuroma Surgery/Treatment

 Acoustic neuroma can be classified into two categories which are as under:

-- Unilateral Acoustic neuroma: Unilateral acoustic neuroma is a situation when only one ear gets affected.
+- Unilateral Acoustic neuroma: Unilateral acoustic neuroma is when only one ear gets affected.
 This is the most common acoustic neuroma across the world.
 The most common age group for acoustic neuroma is between 30-60 years.

-- Bilateral Acoustic neuroma: bilateral acoustic neuroma is a situation when both ears are affected.
+- Bilateral Acoustic neuroma: bilateral acoustic neuroma is when both ears are affected.
 It is also possible that a person has been suffering from bilateral acoustic neuroma since birth.
 One of the common causes of bilateral acoustic neuroma is a genetic disorder known as NF2 (neurofibromatosis2).

-Acoustic Neuroma Surgery / treatment in India
+Acoustic Neuroma Surgery/treatment in Gurgaon

-- · A hearing test (audiometry): A trial of hearing capacity, which quantifies how well the a patient hears sounds and discourse is generally the primary test performed to analyze acoustic neuroma.
+- · A hearing test (audiometry): A trial of hearing capacity, which quantifies how well the patient hears sounds and discourse, is generally the primary test performed to analyze acoustic neuroma.
 The patient tunes in to sounds and discourse while wearing headphones connected to a machine that records reactions and measures hearing capacity.
 The audiogram may show expanded "unadulterated tone normal" (PTA), expanded "discourse gathering edge" (SRT) and diminished "discourse separation" (SD).

 - Magnetic resonance imaging (MRI): If different tests show that the patient may have an acoustic neuroma, attractive reverberation imaging (MRI) is utilized to affirm the conclusion.